nautobot/nautobot/docs/development/getting-started.md

 ## Setting up a Development Environment

 Getting started with Nautobot development is pretty straightforward, and should feel very familiar to anyone with Django development experience.
-We can recommend either a [Docker Compose workflow](#docker-development-environment-workflow) (if you don't want to install dependencies such as PostgreSQL and Redis directly onto your system) or a [Python virtual environment workflow](#python-virtual-environment-workflow)
+We can recommend either a [Docker Compose workflow](#docker-development-environment-workflow) (if you don't want to install dependencies such as PostgreSQL and Redis directly onto your system) or a [Python virtual environment workflow](#python-virtual-environment-workflow).

 ### Docker Development Environment Workflow